 Strategic Mission Command

-Strategic Mission Command (SMC) integrates, fields and supports the Army’s core mission command collaborative environment and maneuver applications to enable operating force commanders to make timely and effective decisions.
-SMC also conducts lifecycle management of cohesive infrastructure command and control hardware and software solutions integrated for enterprise through tactical levels in coordination with joint, inter-organizational, multinational and partner U.S. products.
+Strategic Mission Command (SMC) develops, integrates, fields and supports the Army’s core mission command collaborative environment and maneuver applications to enable operating force commanders to make timely and effective decisions within the Army and joint/coalition environments.

-- Command Web consists of an extensible web framework environment that houses various command and control web applications called “widgets” to facilitate the fusion of operations information and engineer capabilities to provide a more complete situational awareness picture.
+- Command Web (CW) is an extensible web framework environment that houses C2 lightweight web applications called “widgets” to facilitate the fusion of operations information and engineer capabilities to provide a more complete situational awareness picture and engineer staff capabilities.

 - Battle Command Common Services (BCCS) and Tactical Server Infrastructure (TSI) provide a powerful and capable server suite for virtualizing mission command focused applications while ensuring commonality to the command post hardware infrastructure.

 - Command Post Integrated Infrastructure (CPI2) is the physical integration of supporting mission command solutions, network connectivity, tactical facilities and vehicles to replace selected elements of the legacy command post.
 CPI2 will enhance the survivability, agility, scalability and mobility for corps, division, brigade main/tactical command posts, and battalion command posts, allowing the commander to tailor the command post as missions dictate.

 - Tactical Defensive (Cyber Operations) Infrastructure (TDI) is the Army’s next generation defensive cyberspace capability at the tactical level.
 TDI provides hardware and software infrastructure that will host the Defensive Cyber Operations (DCO) tool suite and analytics at the battalion, brigade, division and corps echelons.
 The TDI is one of 11 Remote Desktop Protocols (RDPs) under development to provide an overall Army DCO capability